influxdata/telegraf/plugins/outputs/nats/README.md

   ## For jetstream this is also the subject where messages will be published
   subject = "telegraf"

-  ## Jetstream specific configuration.
-If specified, telegraf will use Jetstream to publish messages
-  # [outputs.nats.jetstream]
-    ## Specifies whether telegraf should create the stream at the startup or not.
-It will only create if it doesn't exist.
-    # auto_create_stream = true

-    ## Name of the stream where nats jetstream will publish the messages
-    # stream = "my-jetstream"

-    ## When the `auto_create_stream` option is set to true in the JetStream configuration,
-    ## telegraf dynamically creates the JetStream stream config using the JSON provided.
-    ## In this scenario, the `name` and `subjects` fields from the JSON configuration will be ignored, and the values will be determined as follows:
-    ## The stream name (`name`) will be taken from the `stream` field in the `jetstream` section of the Telegraf configuration.
-    ## The subjects (`Subjects`) for the stream will be derived from the `subject` field in the `nats` section of the Telegraf configuration.
-    # stream_config_json = '''
-    # {
-    #     "retention": "workqueue",
-    #     "max_consumers": 10,
-    #     "discard": "old",
-    #     "storage": "file",
-    #     "max_msgs": 100000,
-    #     "max_bytes": 104857600,  // 100 MB
-    #     "max_age": 86400000000000, // in the int64 format
-    #     "num_replicas": 1
-    # }
-    # '''

   ## Use Transport Layer Security
   # secure = false